 Luxor - West and East Bank Treasures

-Valley of the Kings - The Valley of the Kings is the ancient burial ground of many New Kingdom Pharaohs.
-It is an impressive site, featuring Tutankhamen’s tomb, discovered almost intact in 1922, and the tomb of Ramses IV, among others.
-A ticket allows access to 3 of the 63 tombs, excluding Tutankhamen’s.
-The tombs have suffered from treasure hunters, floods, and mass tourism, affecting the reliefs and pigments of the wall paintings.
-The Ministry of Antiquities has installed dehumidifiers and glass screens in the worst-affected tombs and introduced a rotation system for opening tombs to the public while restoring others.
+Valley of the Kings - The Valley of the Kings is the ancient burial ground of many of Egypt’s New Kingdom Pharaohs.
+It is a truly impressive site, featuring Tutankhamen’s tomb, discovered almost intact in 1922, and the tomb of Ramses IV, among others.
+A ticket allows access to 3 of the 63 tombs on site, excluding Tutankhamen’s tomb.
+The tombs have suffered from treasure hunters, past floods, and recent mass tourism, with carbon dioxide, friction, and humidity affecting the reliefs and pigments of the wall paintings.
+The Ministry of Antiquities has installed dehumidifiers and glass screens in the most affected tombs and introduced a rotation system for opening tombs to the public while restoring others.

 Temple of Hatshepsut - The temple of Queen Hatshepsut, the first lady of ancient Egypt, is a remarkable site.
 She ruled Egypt for about 16 years after her brother-husband Thutmose II.
-She built this temple as a funerary temple and ruled as a male king, as women were not allowed to rule.
-She married her brother to justify her right to the throne.
-Queen Hatshepsut also married her stepson Thutmose III, who later became king and destroyed her monuments.
-Her temple, with its unique style of three floors cut into the cliffs of the Valley of the Kings, is where she was buried.
-Her mummy was discovered in the Egyptian Museum storerooms and is now displayed in the Mummy room.
+She built this temple as a funerary temple and ruled Egypt as a male king because women were not allowed to rule.
+She married her brother to justify her claim to the throne.
+Queen Hatshepsut also married her stepson Thutmose III, keeping him in the shadows for 16 years.
+When he became an adult, he killed her and became king, destroying everything related to her.
+At her temple on the west bank, you will find that he removed all her names from the walls.
+The temple of Queen Hatshepsut has a unique style, consisting of three floors cut into the cliffs of the Valley of the Kings.
+Queen Hatshepsut was buried in the Valley of the Kings with the pharaohs.
+Her mummy was discovered in the Egyptian Museum storerooms and is now displayed in the Mummy Room.

-Temple of Karnak - Karnak Temple is a vast complex in Luxor dedicated primarily to Amun, dating back to 2000 BC.
+Temple of Karnak - Karnak Temple is a vast temple complex in Luxor dedicated primarily to Amun, dating from as early as 2000 BC.
 It is an impressive sight, second only to the Great Pyramids in popularity.

 Luxor Temple - Luxor Temple is a large ancient Egyptian temple complex on the east bank of the Nile River in Luxor, constructed around 1400 BCE.
 In Egyptian, it is known as Ipet Resyt, “the southern sanctuary.”